jillzhou88/WebApp-PHP-JZ-test/README.txt

 -------

-This is a business website, showing basic functions with php as server programming language.
+This is a business website, showing basic functions Server Programming Language: PHP
 Database: MySQL
-IDE:NetBeans
-Server: Apache
+Web Server: Apache

 Database is not uoloaded